Myself1214/Pushing-P-Breakers/README.md

 # Uninsured in New Jersey
 by: Pushing-P-Breakers
 ## Objective
-Find resources on the uninsured population by filtering and arranging the information into a database, then evaluate and forecast the uninsured population in a certain geographic area based on a set of demographic factors.
+Our research aims to develop resources on the uninsured population by sorting and organizing the information into a database, then evaluating and forecasting the uninsured population in a specific geographic area based on demographic factors.

 ## Datasets
 Small Area Health Insurance Estimates 2019 (SAHIE), NJ Uninsured, NJ Unemployed, NJ Income, Cartographic Boundary Files, Coverage for the Household Population by States, Unemployment by Counties , Census Tract in NJ